weilbith/dotfiles/README.md

 Ansible works idempotent the provision step can be called over and over again to apply changes continuously to the same machine.
 In between the machine gets suspended.
 The `make test-vagrant` target provides a convenient approach to do all of this.
-The target does also allow to define a `GROUP` variable to select a specific playbook, speeding up the tests.
-This get simply forwarded to the `make provision-group` target.
+The target does also allow to define the `BOOK` and `ROLE` variable to select a specific playbook or role.
+This allows to speed up the tests and focus them to the current development.
+This variables get simply forwarded to the according provision targets.

 To verify or debug the setup you can SSH into the virtual machine.
 The data of the setup get synchronized automatically thanks to Vagrant.